shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-reporting.md

 ---
-title : Microsoft Invest - Universal Pixel Reporting description : Learn about universal pixel activity from activity reporting available along with a number of reports and feeds in Universal Pixels page.
+title : Microsoft Invest - Universal Pixel Reporting description : Learn about universal pixel activity from activity reporting available, along with a number of reports and feeds in Universal Pixels page.
 ---

 # Microsoft Invest - universal pixel reporting

-In addition to the activity reporting available from the Universal Pixels page, a number of reports and feeds contain information about universal pixel activity.
+In addition to the activity reporting available from the **Universal Pixels** page, a number of reports and feeds contain information about universal pixel activity.

 - [Advertiser Analytics Report](advertiser-analytics-report.md)